 The 20th Century saw more renovation and restoration, as well as modernisation with the installation of electricity and elevators in particular.
 It was regarded as a family home by King George V and Queen Mary.

-Today, Holyrood Palace serves as the official residence of The Queen in Scotland.
+Today, Holyrood Palace serves as the official residence of The King in Scotland.
 Every year, Her Majesty hosts a garden party for around 8,000 people, and during this time the Palace is closed.
 For almost all the rest of the year, the Palace is open to the public!

 Please note that you are not allowed to take photos inside Holyrood Palace

 You must ensure that you have a printed copy of your ticket’s for entry.

 Unfortunately, there is no wheelchair access to Mary, Queen of Scots’ Apartments.